Chinese Game Localization 2024: Translate Games With This 4R Technique In Mind

 Payments in online gaming

-In Western countries, we are used to PayPal or credit cards as the main payment method.
-But what perfectly fits in one place may not be an ideal match for another.
-And that is why many foreign game development companies have failed in the Chinese market.
+According to a report from Statista, PayPal was the most popular payment method used by gamers worldwide as of March 2018.
+However, what works perfectly in one place may not be an ideal match for another.
+This is why many foreign game development companies have failed in the Chinese market.
 Perhaps only supporting PayPal, which may be accepted internationally, but may not be as trusted as local methods in China.

-While in China, mobile payments such as AliPay, TenPay (Wechat pay) and UnionPay are used more frequently than you imagine.
-If possible, add a QR code because Chinese gamers are used to scanning and paying with a fingerprint instead of typing account numbers.
-Do take it into consideration because it’s the last step between you and millions of Chinese gamers.
+In China, mobile payments such as AliPay, WeChat Pay, and UnionPay are used more frequently than you might imagine.
+If possible, consider adding a QR code because Chinese gamers are accustomed to scanning and paying with a fingerprint instead of typing account numbers.
+Please take this into consideration because it’s the last step between you and millions of Chinese gamers.

 Alipay, WeChat Pay, UnionPay payments in PRC